akeneo/pim-docs/cloud_edition/flexibility_mode/docs/environments_access.rst

 Please allow some time for our Team to create the access for you.

 .. note::
-    SFTP accesses are independant from SSH accesses and each one has its own credentials that can be shared.
-You can request multiple SFTP accesses.
+    You can request several SFTP accesses, and each one has its own credentials that can be shared.
+Those credentials are independent from SSH key accesses.
+IP access restrictions apply to SFTP as well as to SSH.

-Each SFTP access can access to one folder that is also accessible by **akeneo**, so it can be used by scripts you'd create to interact with the PIM.
+Each SFTP access can access one folder that is also accessible by the user **akeneo**, so it can be used by scripts you'd create to interact with the PIM.

 .. code-block:: bash